oktadev/okta-blog/_source/_posts/2021-12-20-net-azure-cognitive-services.md

 In this article, you will learn how to use the Vision service's [Face](https://docs.microsoft.com/en-us/azure/cognitive-services/face/) library to perform facial analysis in a .NET MVC application and store user profile pictures in [Azure Blob Container Storage](https://azure.microsoft.com/en-us/services/storage/blobs/).
 You'll also authenticate with Okta and store user data as custom profile attributes.

-At the end of this post, you can upload a profile picture in your app and get information about image error conditions, such as when zero or more than one face is detected or when your facial features don't match a new picture.
+At the end of this post, you'll be able to upload a profile picture in your app and get information about image error conditions, such as when zero or more than one face is detected or when your facial features don't match a new picture.

 {% img blog/net-azure-cognitive-services/final.jpg alt:"Final project with user profile info and a profile picture." width:"800" %}{: .center-image }